Requirements for approved training and equipment

 To preserve the environment and minimize the risk for human health, plant protection products must be stored

-- In a place that is difficult for unauthorised persons and children to obtain access to the substances (the storage space should be locked)
+- In a place that keeps unauthorised persons and children from obtaining access to the substances (the storage space should be locked)

 - In a frost-free and well-ventilated space

-- Kept separate from exposure and flammable goods
+- Kept separate from explosive and flammable goods

 - Separate from foodstuffs and feed